opencadc/opencadc.github.io/storage-inventory/ops/README.md

 ### Key Storage Inventory Terms and Concepts

 - _Artifact_: a representation of a file and its metadata in SI.
-The terms _file_ and _artifact_ are often used interchangeably through the document.
+The terms _file_, _object_, and _artifact_ are often used interchangeably through the document.
+    - an artifact _URI_ is a unique idenitfier for a file (or object) stored in SI.
+The last path component of a _URI_ is always the _filename_.
 - _bucket_: Analogous to an S3 bucket or a folder, but specifically referring to the Storage Inventory implmentation.
 Buckets are created on storage (on a POSIX file-system, these would be just directories) and artifacts are distributed among these.
 SI applications can be configured to work on subsets of buckets.
-- _collection_: A _collection_ is a set of artifacts/files/observations that form a logical group in your system.
+- _collection_: A _collection_ is a set of artifacts/files/observations that form a logical group in your site's operations.
 For example, for a multi-mission data centre like the CADC, collections are often the set of all data from a telescope.
 A collection could also be all artifacts/files that compose a special data release for a single telescope (e.g. 'DR1').
     - The terms _collection_ and _namespace_ are occasionally used interchangeably, but _namespace_ has a key role in artifact metadata whereas _collection_ is just a term used to understand how artifacts are logically grouped.
-- _namespace_: A _namespace_ is the SI identifier for a _collection_ or part of a _collection_ -- the namespace is part of artifact's unique metadata: the URI for an artifact is '_namespace/filepath_'.
-SI services and applications -- such as during file replication and determining access permissions -- often act on namespaces which are defined using regex patterns, so some thought must be put into what is used.
-See the [SI data model page](https://github.com/opencadc/storage-inventory/tree/master/storage-inventory-dm) for more detail on the URI and namespace.
+- _namespace_: A _namespace_ is an SI identifier for a _collection_ or part of a _collection_.
+For example, `cadc:CFHT` might be used to identify all CFHT files held at the CADC (the CFHT 'collection'); `cadc:CFHT/raw` might be used to identify all of the raw CFHT files held at the CADC -- both `cadc:CFHT` and `cadc:CFHT/raw` are _namespaces_ but they identify different scopes of the CFHT _collection_.
+SI services and applications often act on namespaces which are defined using regex patterns -- such as during file replication and determining access permissions -- so some thought must be put into what is used.
+See the [SI data model page](https://github.com/opencadc/storage-inventory/tree/master/storage-inventory-dm) for more detail on the concepts of _URI_ and _namespace_.
-    - URIs are parsed using `:` and `/` as delimiters.
+    - artifact URIs are parsed using `:` and `/` as delimiters.
+    - the URI for an artifact is '_namespace/filepath_'.
+A _namespace_ which includes an artifact can include any delimited path defined by the artifact's URI, e.g. all of the following are namespaces which include the artifact `cadc:TEST/data/raw/example/test1.fits`:
+        - `cadc:`
+        - `cadc:TEST`
+        - `cadc:TEST/data`
+        - `cadc:TEST/data/raw`
+        - `cadc:TEST/data/raw/example`
-    - _filepath_ could be just the _filename_ (e.g. test1.fits) -- although this is not recommended -- but could also have one or more path elements delimited by `:` (e.g. data/raw/test1.fits)
+    - A _URI_ which has a _filepath_ of just the _filename_ (e.g. `cadc:test1.fits`) is not recommended.
-    - The _filename_ is always the last part of the artifact URI.
-So, `test1.fits` is the filename in the following URIs, and the preceding parts of the URI are the namespace for that file: `tmp:test1.fits`, `tmp:TEST/test1.fits`, `tmp:TEST/data/test1.fits`.
-        - `tmp:` could be a namespace for all three files.
-        - `tmp:TEST/` could be a namespace for the second two files.
-        - `tmp:TEST/data/` could be a namespace for the last file.
-    - The part of the namespace preceding the `:` is refered to as the 'scheme' elsewhere in the documentation.
+    - The part of the namespace preceding the `:` is referred to as the 'scheme' elsewhere in the documentation.
 This could be thought of as defining a group of collections (e.g. `cadc:DAO`, `cadc:CFHT`, `cadc:JCMT`)
     - The namespace hierarchy should be chosen to suit your project or telescope operations: a practical example of defining a namespace for a collection _might_ be:
         - `cadc:DAO/` - the namespace for all files from the DAO telescope which are unique to the CADC.
         - `cadc:DAO/camera1/raw/` - the namespace for all files from the DAO which are unprocessed raw observations using camera 1.